Jacob-Stevens-Haas/Jacob-Stevens-Haas.github.io/content/desiderata.rst

 ############################################
-Experimental Desiderata
+Problems with my experiments
 ############################################

-:title: Experimental Desiderata 1
+:title: Experimental Thoughts 1: Trials (and tribulations)
 :tags: mitosis, experiments, research, glider
-:category: Blog
+:category: Experiments
-:summary: What experiments lack
+:summary: Struggles with experiments in data science and mathematics and a discussion of what they lack.
 :date: 2025-05-29 12:06